What is a machine? – 3 idiots machine definition breakdown

 In this article, we are going to learn about the correct battery selection for our RC Airplane Project.
 This step is very crucial as the battery is going to be serving as the powerhouse for the entire set of electronic components on the plane.

 I will be covering some examples as well for your clarity.
-Let’s directly dive into the topic !
+So, without any further delay, let’s straightaway start with the topic

 Why choose LiPo Battery?